 How to Cope With Sleep Regression

 Since sleep regression is so often linked to developmental milestones and your child desperately making attempts to master skills, it’s critical to provide plenty of time for them to play and practice.

 Proper sleep is vital for child development, and adults need enough sleep to ensure proper cognitive functioning and mood regulation.
 If you’re particularly sleep deprived during a period of sleep regression, be sure to reach out for help.

 And now here’s my final word on sleep regression…

 If you’re determined to sleep train (not my bag, but hey, I’m not judging a desperate parent), you don’t need a professional to tell you what to do – trust your gut and do what feels right.

-Everything else will come – naturally.
-Almost like an instinct, almost like we were designed to know best where our babies are concerned!
+Everything else will come, naturally…almost like an instinct – almost like we were designed to know best where our babies are concerned!
 Yes, that’s sarcasm in case you’re too tired to be sure.

 But please, please, please don’t be sucked in to spending your money on sleep consultants for something which ultimately can’t be fixed – because it is not broken!

 Babies are designed to wake frequently.
 It’s hard, but it passes.
 And nearly five years in – I swear, you adapt and it gets easier.